NextFaze/dev-fun/README.md

 ## Kotlin `stdlib` Conflict
-DevFun was compiled using Kotlin 1.2.71.
+DevFun was compiled against Kotlin 1.3.0.
-*Earlier versions of Kotlin are largely untested and unsupported (this is unlikely to change unless explicitly requested).*
+*Earlier versions of Kotlin are generally untested and unsupported (if you need support for an older version make an issue).*

 Thus if you receive a dependency conflict error such as:
 `Error: Conflict with dependency 'org.jetbrains.kotlin:kotlin-stdlib' in project ':app'.
 Resolved versions for app (1.1.2-3) and test app (1.1.1) differ.
 See http://g.co/androidstudio/app-test-app-conflict for details.`